01 Demon Needs a War

 [He preferred the death ahead of him to the one he anticipated in the Swan Temple.]

-The pathetic woman walked slowly toward what she thought was her death, muttering prayers while clutching and unclutching her hands.
-She hugged the wall so closely that her mirrored skirt made a grating noise as she progressed.
-Her children could be heard wailing from the inner town, where they were imprisoned in a pen with chickens, to keep them from chasing after her.
-She stumbled when the twig she was using for support splintered, but continued forward, tremulously, toward the top of the stairs that followed the side of the river embankment to the temple.
+[Her children could be heard wailing from the inner town, where they were imprisoned in a pen with chickens, to keep them from chasing after her.
+She stumbled when the twig she was using for support splintered, but continued forward, tremulously, toward the top of the stairs that followed the side of the river embankment to the temple.]

-Grandmother sent a thought out to Maya, Granddaughter, come here.
+Grandmother Kokila sent a thought out to Maya, Granddaughter, come here.
 Her aura – a rainbow – burned more brightly than it ever had.
 She channeled the Goddess and the world-spirit.
 But her own spirit was frail.
 She was being entirely supported by the power she channeled; she was otherwise drained.

-Maya exited the town from the northern gate and carefully made her way down the river path.
-When she reached the top of the embankment, her grandmother greeted her.
-She said, “This is very dangerous, granddaughter.
+When she reached the top of the embankment, Grandmother Kokila greeted her.
+She said, “This is very dangerous, Granddaughter.
 Let us investigate together.
+I will need your assistance.
 Please hold this for me, so I can take your arm.”
-Maya took the satchel her grandmother offered her, and slung it over her shoulder.
+Maya took the proferred satchel , and slung it over her shoulder.
 She held out her right arm out to her grandmother, for balance.

-Maya slipped and then regained her balance, after nearly tumbling down the wet, mossy stairs.
-Her grandmother sharply inhaled and said, “look”.
+Grandmother Kakila sharply inhaled and said, “look”.
 Maya turned to where her grandmother was pointing, at a small shelter behind the wall of the temple, a dry lip of land at the edge of a mangrove swamp.
 She saw piles of dust and stone that were the crumbled remains of the Persians.
 As she watched a slight breeze blew dust from the surface of the rubble.
 The breeze revealed the stone head of the Mage, which had not yet turned to powder.
 He had an expression of wide-eyed terror on his face.
-The west-wind gusted and the face dissolved into dust.
+The west-wind gusted and the sand sculpture dissolved into dust.

-“Will that happen to us, grandmother?”
+“Will that happen to us, Grandmother?”

 “No. The Djinn cannot harm us in that way.”

-A few paces further away, the rest of the Persians were collapsed into a grotesque heap of powdery stone.
+“A few paces further away, the rest of the Persians were collapsed into a grotesque heap of powdery stone.
 The ark, which lay in the center of this mess, had shattered, but the glass and ebony box in which the Djinn was imprisoned had tumbled, intact but uncovered onto the ground.
 The box glowed with the black-red light of the Djinn’s aura.
 It stained the temple walls like intense, angry sunlight.

 Maya carefully moved forward in order to inspect the box more closely, partially shielding her eyes as she did so.
 On the top of the box there was a picture of Indra, King of the Devas.
 It was an odd picture.
 Normally Indra was depicted riding his vahana, a three headed elephant, with a scepter or sword in his right hand.
 In this picture Indra looked like a woman.
 He – or perhaps she – was represented in enamel, reclining on a throne, surrounded by symbols of power: a lightning bolt, a sword and a scepter.
 On the side of the box there was a carving of a bull that wrapped around one edge.
 The bull’s mouth was on the neck of a scorpion.
 The scorpion’s tail wrapped around the box ultimately reaching for the white bull’s heart from behind.